aaronn/ANBlurredImageView/Readme.md

 ## Demo
 Demo shows normal blurring, tinted blurring and unblurring.
-Switching between normal blur and tinted blurring takes some time to recalculate the frames based on image size and frame count.
+The demo uses more frames than you might need, so switching between normal blur and tinted blurring takes some time to recalculate the frames based on image size and frame count.

 ## Credits
 The image box blur algorithm is from [IndieAmbitions Blog](http://indieambitions.com/idevblogaday/perform-blur-vimage-accelerate-framework-tutorial/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+IndieAmbitions+%28Indie+Ambitions%29).
 UIImage category is modified from [ios-relatimeblur](https://github.com/alexdrone/ios-realtimeblur).